 “The distance between Müstair through Umbrailpass and Stelvio down to the Italian city of Bormio and the terminal station Tirano is about 80 kilometers.
 Müstair is 1,200 meters above sea level, Stelvio 2,750 meters, and Tirano 400 meters above sea level, a difference in altitude of about 3,900 meters.
 This route could almost be added to the Guinness World Records.
 There are also huge temperature fluctuations of +30 to -30 degrees Celsius.
 It changes quite frequently,” Brot explains.

-Walter Burch is thrilled by the adventure and drives his bus regularly, punctually and reliably.
-He manoeuvers the bus perfectly over ravines, and approaches the many blind bends by playing the iconic, three-tone PostBus horn to warn other drivers that he is coming.
+Walter Burch is thrilled by the adventure and drives his bus regularly, punctually, and reliably.
+He maneuvers the bus perfectly over ravines, and approaches the many blind bends by playing the iconic, three-tone PostBus horn to warn other drivers that he is coming.

 A few hundred meters after crossing the border to Italy, Walter Burch stops the bus at the top of Stelvio Pass at 2,757 meters above sea level.
 This is where many of the hikers and bikers leave the bus.
 This is also the highest paved mountain pass in the Eastern Alps, and the second highest in the whole Alps.
 At an altitude of 3,450 meters, the Stelvio Pass Glacier usually permits skiing year-round and is a frequently used as a training ground for elite alpine skiers.

 “Grazia fich,” or “thank you” in Rumantsch, the local language, one of the passengers says as she leaves the bus.
 With a break of 30 minutes, Walter has time to reflect on his life.
 He is a mostly retired driver and gets emotional when talking about his work.
 “I really love this vehicle and route.
 When you drive a bus in the city or in the plains, you’re just one in the crowd.
 But here, I feel special … like a real driver,” he says, patting the yellow bus.